nicolaspearson/nestjs.dellingr/README.md

 - `docker-compose.yaml`: defines docker image for local testing
 - `jest.config.js`: defines the global Jest configuration which is inherited by each test suite.
 - `tsconfig.json`: defines the global TypeScript configuration.
+- `webpack-dts.config.js`: defines the type generation configuration used by webpack.
 - `webpack-hmr.config.js`: defines the hot module replacement configuration used by webpack.
 - `webpack.config.js`: defines the production configuration used by webpack.
 - `webpack.util.js`: defines the global Webpack configuration used by each sub `webpack` config.